getbeb/pi-beb/README.md

 cursor moves only when the agent runs `beb read` itself, so anything pi ignores is still waiting later.

-In a directory without a `.beb`, the extension loads to silence and holds nothing open.
+If `beb whoami` cannot resolve an identity, the extension loads to silence and holds nothing open.

+For interactive use, running pi from the identity directory is enough.
+For long-lived agent sessions that change working directory, set `BEB_IDENTITY` when starting pi: it pins identity to the process tree while the cwd wanders freely.

 ## How it works